Updated

 • Enterprise multi-channel management with compliance and SSO: Hootsuite.
 Enterprise-grade governance and AI features at the OwlyGPT tier.

 • Voice training plus branding positioning for LinkedIn-and-X creators: Brandled.
-The branding-partner framing is differentiated; open-beta access removes adoption barrier.
+The branding-partner framing is differentiated; Early Access at $47/mo keeps the adoption barrier moderate.

 • Reply automation at scale with voice-matching: Contagent.
 The reply-volume-at-scale workflow for growth models compatible with automation framing.